 "Why do people ignore help when they clearly need it?"

-Mrs J Covey and Miss K Lucas are the Subject Leaders for PSHE and Relationships Education.
+Mrs J Covey and Miss K Rayment are the Subject Leaders for PSHE and Relationships Education.

 We are delighted to have received the Anchored Schools Platinum Award for Safeguarding, reflecting the hard work, passion and dedication of all the staff at Barrow Hedges.
 We found the audit itself to be extremely beneficial, enabling us to discuss in depth how we ensure safeguarding is and continues to be, of utmost importance for the whole school community.